Skip to content

 There isn't enough provisioned capacity to complete the transaction

-Like any other operation, a DynamoDB table might be throttled when you invoke the TransactWriteItems operation.
-For more information on resolving this issue, see Why is my on-demand Amazon DynamoDB table being throttled? and Why is my Amazon DynamoDB table being throttled?
+If you invoke the TransactWriteItems request when there isn't enough provisioned capacity, then the DynamoDB table is throttled.
+For more information about throttling, see Why is my on-demand DynamoDB table throttling? and Why is my Amazon DynamoDB provisioned table throttled?

 A ValidationError occurred

+If an item's size becomes larger than 400 KB or a local secondary index (LSI) becomes too large, then you get a ValidationError.
 DynamoDB limits the size of each item that you can store in a table.
-If your application needs to store more data in an item than the size limit allows, compress one or more of the larger attributes.
-Or, break down the item into multiple items, indexed by sort keys.
-You can also store the item as an object in Amazon Simple Storage Service (Amazon S3).
-Then, store the Amazon S3 object identifier in your DynamoDB item.
+If your application must store more data in an item than the size limit allows, then compress one or more of the larger attributes.
+Or, break down the large item into multiple smaller items, indexed by sort keys.
+You can also store the item as an object in an Amazon Simple Storage Service (Amazon S3) bucket.
+After you do that, you can then store the Amazon S3 object identifier in your DynamoDB item.
 For more information, see Best practices for storing large items and attributes.

 The aggregate size of the items in a transaction exceeds 4 MB

-TransactWriteItems operations can't exceed 4 MB.
+The TransactWriteItems operation can't exceed 4 MB.
 This is a hard limit.
 For more information, see DynamoDB transactions.

-A user error, like an invalid data format, can occur for a number of reasons.
-For example, you might receive a 4xx error for ResourceNotFoundException because the TransactWriteItems operation can't find the underlying DynamoDB table or index.
-Or, the DynamoDB table or index might not be ACTIVE.
+A user error, such as a non-valid data format, can occur for a number of reasons.
+For example, you might receive a 4xx error for a ResourceNotFoundException error because the TransactWriteItems operation can't find the underlying DynamoDB table or index.
+Or, the DynamoDB table or index might not have the ACTIVE status.

-Note: When you use the AWS SDK for Java, DynamoDB lists cancellation reasons on the CancellationReasons property.
-This property isn't set for other languages.
-Transaction cancellation reasons are listed in the order of requested items.
-If an item has no error, it lists a NONE code and null message.
-For more information, see TransactWriteItems.
+Note: When you use the AWS SDK for Java, DynamoDB lists cancelation reasons on the CancellationReasons property.
+This property isn't set for other SDK languages.
+Transaction cancelation reasons are listed in the order of requested items.

 Related information